 |

-The verbe ischyō (to be able) in the Gospels-Actes
+The verbe ischyō (to have strength) in the Gospels-Actes

 (Translation from NRSV for the New Testament)